 and of inactive people, promoting self-employment and the social economy; 4.1.2 Modernising labour market institutions and services to assess and anticipate skills needs and ensure timely and tailor-made assistance and support to labour market matching, transitions and mobility; ERDF: 4.1 Enhancing the effectiveness of labour markets and access to quality employment trough developing social innovation and infrastructure ESF: 4.1.3 Promoting a gender-balanced's labour market participation, and a National strategic policy framework for gender equality A national strategic policy framework for gender equality is in place that includes: 1.
 Evidence-based identification of challenges to gender equality 2.
 Measures to address gender gaps in employment, pay and pensions, and to promote work-life balance for women and men, including through improving access to early childhood education and care, with targets, while respecting national labour_market models and the autonomy of the social partners 3.
 Arrangements for monitoring, evaluation and review of the strategic policy framework and data collection methods based on sex-disaggregated data 4.
-Arrangements for ensuring that its design, implementation, monitoring and review is conducted in close cooperation with relevant stakeholders adapente entre charand and well envi and active days a healthy and ell-adapted working vironment dressing health to in qual educe and throe infra EDF: 2 Improving access inclusive and ality services in ucation, training d lifelong learning rough developing trastructure; 3F: 1.4 Improving the ality, effectiveness Strategic policy framework for the education and training system at all levels.
-A national or regional strategic policy framework for the education and training system is in place and includes: Evidence-based systems for skills anticipation and forecasting Graduate tracking mechanisms and services for quality and effective guidance for learners of all ages Measures to ensure equal access to, participation in and completion of quality, relevant and inclusive education and training, and acquisition of key competences at all levels A coordination mechanism covering all levels of education and training and a clear assignment of responsibilities between the relevant national and/or regional bodies

-and labour market

-relevance of education

-and training systems,

-to support acquisition

-of key competences
+Arrangements for ensuring that its design, implementation, monitoring and review is conducted in close cooperation with relevant stakeholders better work/life balance including through access to childcare and care for dependent persons 4.1.3bis Promoting adaptation of workers, enterprises and entrepreneurs to change, and active and healthy ageing and a healthy and well-adapted working environment addressing health risks ERDF: 4.2 Improving access to inclusive and quality services in education, training and lifelong learning through developing infrastructure; ESF: Strategic policy framework for the education and training system at all levels.
+A national or regional strategic policy framework for the education and training system is in place and includes: 1.
+Evidence-based systems for skills anticipation and forecasting 1a.
+Graduate tracking mechanisms and services for quality and effective guidance for learners of all ages 2.
+Measures to ensure equal access to, participation in and completion of quality, relevant and inclusive education and training, and acquisition of key competences at all levels 3.
+A coordination mechanism covering all levels of education and training and a clear assignment of responsibilities between the relevant national 4.1.4 Improving the quality, effectiveness and/or regional bodies 4.
+Arrangements for monitoring, evaluation and review of the strategic and labour market relevance of education and training systems, to support acquisition of key competences including digital skills;

-including digital

-skills;

-- 4.1.5 Promoting equal access to and completion of, quality and inclusive education and training, in particular for disadvantaged groups, from early childhood education and care through general and vocational education and training, and to tertiary level, as well as adult education and learning, including facilitating learning mobility for all; - 4.
-1.6 Promoting lifelong learning, notably flexible upskilling and reskilling opportunities for all taking into account policy framework
+4.1.5 Promoting equal access to and completion of, quality and inclusive education and training, in particular for disadvantaged groups, from early childhood education and care through general and vocational education and training, and to tertiary level, as well as adult education and learning, including facilitating learning mobility for all;

+4. 1.6 Promoting lifelong learning, notably flexible upskilling and reskilling opportunities for all taking into account policy framework